 Also, I would like to point out the little but lovely details.
 We loved the nice tiles which decorate the shower walls.
 But what we especially loved – and it might sound funny – was the cover of the shower drain!
 It is not a normal cover, but one that is perfectly fitted to the entire style of the house.
 This is true love for detail!

 After a comfortable first night, we met Rachel the next morning.
 And she welcomed us so warmly.

 She provided us with so much helpful information and she also patiently answered all our questions.
 Such a great service!
 We felt very comfortable and welcomed and were happy to have chosen this hotel.

-One of our thoughts we had before booking the hotel was: should we choose “The Tudor“, which looks awesome and unique, but is not centrally located.
-Or should we choose another hotel more in the city centre.
+One of our first thoughts we had before booking the hotel was: should we choose “The Tudor“, which looks awesome and unique, but is not centrally located.
+Or should we choose another hotel more in the city centre?

-In the end, our decision was made because it just felt more right in our stomach.
+In the end, our decision was made because it just felt more right in our stomachs.
 Away from the hustle of the city and surrounded by nature.
-Besides, we knew we could quickly be in the city centre via Grab and it is not so difficult or expensive to get around.
+Besides, we knew we could quickly be in the city center via Grab and it is not so difficult or expensive to get around.

 How it started

 James and I had a very nice chat on our second day with Rachel and Lucas.
 We were interested to hear more about the history of the hotel and all about the details.

 Rachel and Lucas are from Malaysia and lived in Australia, but do not originally come from the tourism industry.